carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 A process contains only one script block, and it must be the last statement when the process contains input and output declarations.

 The script block can be a simple string in single quotes e.g. `"samtools index ref1.sorted.bam"` .
-For commands that span multiple lines you can encase the command in the triple quote.
+For commands that span multiple lines you can encase the command in the triple quote `"""`.

 For example: